New training projects launched

 “We bought 360Learning with a vision to enable and empower SME’s (regardless of their level) to be able to propagate their knowledge through our ecosystem.” - Zachary Pfau, Head of Digital Learning

 Murex chose 360Learning's Champion Solution to help them create, collaborate on, and launch new courses at scale.
-Zachary Pfau, Head of Digital Learning, shared more about the culture: “At Murex, we have a model that is closely aligned with 360Learning’s vision for collaborative learning.”
+Zachary Pfau, Head of Digital Learning, shared more about the culture: “At Murex, we have a model that is closely aligned with 360Learning’s vision for peer-driven upskilling.”

 With 360Learning serving as their all-in-one learning platform and project management tool, knowledge sharing was transformed.
 In less than five minutes, L&Ds could assign a project lead, SMEs, and a deadline.
 One project on soft leadership skills had 26 project members from around the world!
 Each expert contributed to the course by creating activities, reviewing, or promoting it within the right groups.
 That’s global collaboration at scale.